-The Bulletin of the American Meteorological Society (BAMS), the flagship magazine of AMS, has been publishing news and peer-reviewed science for a century.
-Ranked #3 in the field for journal impact, BAMS continues to be the publication of choice for researchers looking to reach the entire AMS membership.
-The magazine moves forward in its second century as a multichannel print, digital, and multimedia showcase for the entire weather, water, and climate community online and in social media.
+The Bulletin of the American Meteorological Society (BAMS), the flagship magazine of AMS, has been publishing news and peer-reviewed science for over a century.
+BAMS continues to be the publication of choice for researchers looking to reach the entire AMS membership.

 The Readers You Reach